CaZual-T/CZT-Mod-Manager/plugins/UnleashTheMods_plugin/README.md

 - Run UTM
   - The UTM cmd window will appear.
 - Once completed, you will see your merged file as data7.pak.
 Delete the old mod files. (done)

+Working as of 4/25/2026 - CZT v3.0.9.1
+- This will not be updated past this point.
+- 0 interest in improving it.
+- Theres literally 50 different mergers for dying light now.
+Just a bunch of clones.
+Use one of them.